softwaresaved/byte-sized-rse/episodes/22-example-code.md

 Code smells are cursory indications from looking at the source code that a piece of code may have some deeper issues.
 And looking at this code, it smells pretty terrible.
 For example, we can see that there is inconsistent spacing, with lines bunched together in some places, and very spread out in others.
-This doesn’t engender a great deal of confidence that the code will work as we expect, and it raises the question that if the style of the code appears rushed, what else has been rushed?
+This doesn't engender a great deal of confidence that the code will work as we expect, and it raises the question that if the style of the code appears rushed, what else has been rushed?
 How about the design of the code?
 Something to bear in mind when writing code!